 - Potato and Corn Packets

 - Zesty Italian Pasta Salad

 Can I make these in the Oven?

 Yes, you can!
 Check out my roasted cauliflower steak recipe for more details.
-The jist of it: preheat the oven to 425°F and place the BBQ coated cauliflower steaks on a large baking sheet, cooking for 25-30 minutes, flipping halfway through the cook time, until tender.
+The gist of it: preheat the oven to 425°F and place the BBQ-coated cauliflower steaks on a large baking sheet, cooking for 25-30 minutes, flipping halfway through the cooking time, until tender.

 - 1/2 cup BBQ sauce

 - Fresh parsley, for garnish, optional